simongarton/adventOfCode2020/README.md

 [Advent of Code](https://adventofcode.com/) : a yearly programming competition.

+## Day 13 Shuttle Search
+Periods and cycles.
+Part 1 straight forward, part 2 needs a clever solution.
+The subreddit suggested Chinese Remainder Theorem, but my maths isn't up to it.
+However, other examples suggested periodicity, and I translated an algorithm which then made sense.

 ## Day 12 Rain Risk
+Straightforward example of moving a ship around following directions, first absolutely, and then in relation to a waypoint that also moves.

 ## Day 11 Seating System
 A nice little cellular automata.
 Seats on the ferry fill up or empty depending on